MasoniteFramework/docs/internal_server_error.md

 ### Subdomain Routing

-You may wish to only render routes if they are to a specific subdomain.
+You may wish to only render routes if they are on a specific subdomain.
 For example you may want `example.com/dashboard` to route to a different controller than `joseph.example.com/dashboard`.
 To do this we can use the `.domain()` method on our routes like so:

 ```python
 Get().domain('joseph').route('/dashboard', 'Controller@show')